What is the Millstone Scholars Program?

 Who is Eligible to Apply?

-The inaugural class of Millstone Scholars will begin in Fall 2022.
-We will accept applications from students entering 7th and 8th grades in Fall 2022 and who currently attend public or private (non-Jewish) schools.
-Our locations for the 2022-23 academic year will include (i) Manhattan, (ii) Brooklyn, (iii) Great Neck, (iv) Livingston, and (v) Stamford, with plans to expand around the country soon.
-A highly selective program, we will choose no more than 15 students in each regional cohort.
-Applications are due by Friday, August 5, 2022.
+We will accept applications from students entering 7th and 8th grades in Fall 2023 and who currently attend public or private (non-Jewish) schools.
+We currently have 10 active cohorts around the country, and we will be opening more for the upcoming school year.
+A selective program, we will choose no more than 15 students in each regional cohort.
+Application due dates vary by location, and we intend to have all written applications by no later than Friday, September 29th, 2023.

 What is the Program Structure and Curriculum?